Zac Efron Shows Off ‘Killer’ Look As Ted Bundy For New Movie

-Zac Efron is certainly moving into a completely different realm for his role in the new film Extremely Wicked, Shockingly Evil and Vile where he steps in to the role of notorious serial killer Ted Bundy.
+Zac Efron is certainly moving into a completely different realm for his role in the new film, Extremely Wicked, Shockingly Evil and Vile, where he steps into the role of notorious serial killer Ted Bundy.

 The 31-year-old actor posted a photo of himself in costume donning the Ted Bundy look, and he definitely appears to pull it off.